Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 The use of the coolors website for the colours graph was provided from <https://github.com/kera-cudmore/Bully-Book-Club#user-experience-ux>

-I used this page to find different breakpoints to make certain page elements more responsive to different devices: <https://www.w3schools.com/howto/howto_css_media_query_breakpoints.asp>
+I used this page to find different breakpoints to make certain page elments more responsive to different devices: <https://www.w3schools.com/howto/howto_css_media_query_breakpoints.asp>

 I realised this didn’t support smaller devices less than 600px so I googled what was the suggested @media size for small phones which google suggested as